wqking/jsonpp/readme.md

 - Enumerators can be stringified as string names and parsed back to enum values.

+- Support stringify to different storage, such as `std::string`, `std::vector<char>`, stream, or customized writer.

 - Cross platforms, cross compilers.

 - Written in standard and portable C++, only require C++11, and support later C++ standard.